• Skip to primary navigation

 • Combine milk with the dry ingredients and mix with a wooden spoon or rubber spatula until a sticky and somewhat fluffy dough comes together.

-• Dump the sticky dough onto a well floured cutting board, baking mat or flat surface.
+• Dump the sticky dough onto a well-floured cutting board, baking mat, or flat surface.

 This simple dough is just flour, baking powder and salt!

-• Sprinkle with flour, and knead just a couple times so the dough isn't sticky to the touch anymore but still a soft dough.
+• Sprinkle with flour, and knead just a couple of times so the dough isn't sticky to the touch anymore but still a soft dough.

 • Don't go overboard with the kneading.
-The warm milk has activated the baking powder and over kneading with deflate the dough and make the scones tough.
+The warm milk has activated the baking powder, and over-kneading with deflate the dough and make the scones tough.

 • You can use a biscuit cutter if you want round scones, I personally just use a pizza cutter to cut out squares or rectangles so I don't have to overwork the dough by having to re-roll it out.